 To select your ‘Trusted Friends‘, go to your Security Settings.
 (Account > Account Settings > Security).
 Once you are there click on the “Trusted Friends Section” and select your friend’s names.

-Even though Facebook gets a bad rep for all of the changes they make, they are making strides to fix security holes whole adding features to grow and compete with other new social sites such as Google+ and old rivals like Twitter and LinkedIn.
+Even though Facebook gets a bad rep for all of the changes they make, they are making strides to fix security holes whole adding features to grow and compete with old rivals like Twitter and LinkedIn.
 There really isn’t a set growth model for sites like Facebook, so there will always be some trial and error while they grow.